The original version of this document is located at https://docs.qfield.org/get-started/tutorials/advanced-setup-qfc

 You can verify that the files are present in the Organization project.

-In the project, click on “Settings” and select “Transfer ownership of this project” to choose the desired Organization for the transfer.
+Direct to the Settings and select “Transfer ownership of this project” and choose the desired Organization for the transfer.

 A pop-up window will appear to confirm the transfer.
 To proceed, you will need to type the requested text and click “Transfer project”.